ColaLightOriginal/GraphV/README.md

 GraphV is a program writted in python to create and visualise collaboration graphs of universities.
 Data of eployees and their coauthors is based on science publications gathered from Google Scholar.
 ## Installation

-To open the program run the Main.py file with your python2.7 interpreter.
+To install all the necessary dependencies like graph-tool, matplotlib, sql-connector, cairo and numpy run Dependencies Installer file:

+  sudo ./Dependencies_\ Installer

 If there is a problem with import errors, use PIP or apt-get command to install them.
 Graph Tool installation